redhat-et/edge-security-demo/keylime/whitelists/README.md

 # Keylime Whitelist Files

-This folder contains the whitelists needed for each machine to be provisioned on machine running the keylime agent.
+This folder contains the whitelists needed for each agent running machine to be provisioned

 To create a whitelist, run this on the target machine: